ImgBotApp/InternetNL/detail/web/tls/cert-pubkey/verdict/good_en.md

-Your website certificate contains a public key with an secure length.
+Your website certificate contains a public key with a secure length.